life4/textdistance.rs/README.md

 + ✏️ Substitution.
 One character is replaced by another.
 + ➕ Addition.
 A new character is added.
 + 🗑 Deletion.
 A character is removed.
 + 🔄 Transposition.
-Two sequentive characters are swapped.
+Two sequential characters are swapped.

 | alg                   | sub | add | del | trans |
 | --------------------- | --- | --- | --- | ----- |